-And throw off my precious scalps oil balance?
+And throw off my oil balance?
 I think not!
-Before you jump the gun and try to dive your hands into my hair, let's talk a little bit more about it...
+Before you jump the gun, cross my boundaries, and try to dive your hands into my hair, let's talk a little bit more about it.

-The versatility and beauty of black hair is undeniable but why is there such a lack of knowledge surrounding it?
+The versatility and beauty of Afro hair is undeniable but why is there such a lack of knowledge surrounding it?
 Let’s break some of the common myths surrounding afro-hair…

 Does the sun rise and set every day?
 Yes!
-Then afro hair grows just like every other hair texture but the difference is shrinkage.
+Then Afro hair grows just like every other hair texture but the difference is shrinkage.
 What is hair shrinkage?
-Simply put, it refers to the amount a person's hair shortens in length from wet to dry.
-Feeling like Rupanzel when you step out the shower only to have the most condensed afro puffs in the world?
-We’ve all been there…
+Simply put, it refers to the amount a person's hair shortens in length from wet to dry, and we’ve all been there!

 Other influences on the length of afro hair include curl type.
 The tighter the curl the shorter the appearance.
-Using natural products to lock in moisture can help with shrinkage.
+Using natural products to lock in moisture can help with shrinkage, but remember, health over length any day!
+If your hair and scalp isn't healthy, the length won't matter at all.
 Okin Epidermis hair range includes a vegan hair butter that helps to moisturise, strengthen and thicken hair.